1-max-1/fake_aurora_board/README.md

 # Installation and usage
 This project uses [Processing](https://processing.org/) and [Arduino IDE](https://www.arduino.cc/en/software/), so get those if you haven't already.
 1. Upload the `fakeAuroraBoard_arduino` project to the Arduino.
+Install the [ArduinoBLE](https://github.com/arduino-libraries/ArduinoBLE) library via **Tools > Manage Libraries...**.
-2. Run the processing project (`fakeAuroraBoard_processing`).
+2. For the Processing project (`fakeAuroraBoard_processing`), install the [BezierSQLib](https://github.com/fjenett/sql-library-processing) library via **Sketch > Import Library... > Manage Libraries...**.
-3. Follow the prompts on the processing window to connect it to the Arduino.
+3. Follow the prompts on the Processing window to connect it to the Arduino.
 4. Enjoy!
-Everything should now function as a regular kilter board - you can connect to it with the official app or your own software.
+Everything should now function as a regular Kilter Board - you can connect to it with the official app or your own software.

 # Changing the board name
 The name of aurora boards are in the following format: